sumatrapdfreader/sumatrapdf/ext/synctex/synctex_parser_readme.txt

 TeX and friends are not concerned by these changes.
 - Better forward search (thanks Jose Alliste)
-- Support for LuaTeX convention of './' file prefixing now for everyone, not only for Windows
+- Support for LuaTeX convention of './' file prefixing now for everyone, not only for Windows 1.17: Fri Oct 14 08:15:16 UTC 2011
+This concerns the synctex command line tool and 3rd party developers.
+TeX and friends are not concerned by these changes.
+- synctex_parser.c: cosmetic changes to enhance code readability
+- Better forward synchronization.
+  The problem occurs for example with LaTeX \item command.
+  The fact is that this command creates nodes at parse time but these nodes are used only after the text material of the \item is displayed on the page.
+The consequence is that sometimes, forward synchronization spots an irrelevant point from the point of view of the editing process.
+  This was due to some very basic filtering policy, where a somehow arbitrary choice was made when many different possibilities where offered for synchronisation.
+  Now, forward synchronization prefers nodes inside an hbox with as many acceptable spots as possible.
+  This is achieved with the notion of mean line and node weight.
+- Adding support for the new file naming convention with './'
+    + function synctex_ignore_leading_dot_slash_in_path replaces synctex_ignore_leading_dot_slash
+    + function _synctex_is_equivalent_file_name is more permissive
+  Previously, the function synctex_scanner_get_tag would give an answer only when the given file name was EXACTLY one of the file names listed in the synctex file.
+  The we added some changes accepting for example 'foo.tex' instead of './foo.tex'.
+  Now we have an even looser policy for dealing with file names.
+  If the given file name does not match exactly one the file names of the synctex file, then we try to match the base names.
+If there is only one match of the base names, then it is taken as a match for the whole names.
+  The base name is defined as following:
+      ./foo => foo
+      /my///.////foo => foo
+      /foo => /foo
+      /my//.foo => /my//.foo
+1.17: Tue Mar 13 10:10:03 UTC 2012
+- minor changes, no version changes
+- syntax man pages are fixed as suggested by M. Shimata see mail to tex-live@tug.org titled "syntax.5 has many warnings from groff" and "syntax.1 use invalid macro for mdoc" 1.17: Tue Jan 14 09:55:00 UTC 2014
+- fixed a segfault, from Sebastian Ramacher
+1.17: Mon Aug 04
+- fixed a memory leak
+1.18: Thu Jun 25 11:36:05 UTC 2015
+- nested sheets now fully supported (does it make sense in TeX)
+- cosmetic changes: uniform indentation
+- suppression of warnings, mainly long/int ones.
+In short, zlib likes ints when size_t likes longs.
+- CLI synctex tool can build out of TeXLive (modulo appropriate options passed to the compiler) 1.19: Thu Mar  9 21:26:27 UTC 2017
+- the nested sheets patch was not a good solution.
+  It has been moved from the parser to the engine.
+  See the synctex.c source file for detailed explanations.
+- there is a new synctex format specification.
+  We can see that a .synctex file can contain many times the same vertical position because many objects belong to the same line.
+When the options read -synctex=±2 or more, a very basic compression algorithm is used: if synctex is about write the same number then it writes an = sign instead.
+This saves approximately 10% of the synctex output file, either compressed or not.
+  The new synctex parser has been updated accordingly.
+  Actual tex frontend won't see any difference with the TeX engines that include this new feature.
+  Frontends with the new parser won't see any difference with the older TeX engines.
+  Frontends with the new parser will only see a difference with new TeX engines if -synctex=±2 or more is used.

 Acknowledgments:
 ----------------